Chagas Disease in the US

 - Early treatment is the key to preventing heart failure and the other serious complications caused by late-stage, chronic Chagas disease.

-- Diagnosis and treatment for Chagas disease needs to be available through patients’ regular or family physicians and approved by insurers.
+- Diagnosis and treatment for Chagas disease need to be available through patients’ regular or family physicians and approved by insurers.

-- The medications for treating Chagas disease (benznidazole and nifurtimox) need to be approved by the FDA, but we also need to develop safer, more effective drugs that can cure the disease in any of its phases.
+- Nifurtimox, one of the medications for treating Chagas disease, needs to be FDA approved like benznidazole was FDA approved in 2017.
+In addition, we need to develop safer, more effective drugs that can cure the disease in any of its phases.